• Skip to primary navigation

 Where to look for linoleum flooring — available in sheets or in tiles:

-I know of three companies in the U.S.:
+I know of two companies in the U.S. that make old-style linoleum:

 Where to look for vinyl, luxury vinyl and vinyl composite flooring — sheet and tile: